celerity/celerity-hla/ideas.md

-# Aim
+# Project Aim

 Provide a user-friendly interface using C++ Standard Library paradigms and concepts

-As a library user:
+As a library user, I want:

-- I want to have interop with standard library types especially standard containers like std::vector and std::array.
+- interop with C++ Standard Library types especially with containers std::vector and std::array
-- I wand to use selected standard algorithms to express my intents more clearly.
+- an iterator-based interface
+- standard implementations of common algorithms and selected C++ Standard Library algorithms
+- extensive support for multi-dimensional buffers including multi-dimensional versions of selected standard algorithms
+- an async interface using futures

+As a library user, it would be nice to have

+- a C++20 ranges-like interface including kernel composition
+- a C++20 module library